OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_stem_drug_claims.md

 | QUALIFIER_SOURCE_VALUE | - | NULL | - |

 ## Change Log

+### June 10, 2021
+* Mail order pharmacy records will not create visits so logic was removed and updated to reflect the change.

 ### June 8, 2021
 * Removed aggregates from the mapping.
 Prior logic attempted to remove duplicates by finding distinct values and then adding quantities by NDC and date.
 This logic was removed to preserve record-level referential integrity with the source and to aid in cost analyses later.